relevant-ai/RelevantCardsDocumentation/README.md

 We often need to dig deep inside a JSON object or array, in order to fetch a specific value.
 This will be more useful when we get JSON objects following all kinds of different standards from web services (See the `_URL` function below).

 The `_PATH` function takes an array of strings and integers.
 The first string is the name of a variable.
 Every subsequent string or integer represents either an object's key, or an array's index.
 The result of the function call is obtained by recursively looking up these keys and indices into the variable.
+Whenever a look up fails, the function `_PATH` returns `null`.

 In the example bellow, the variable `var` takes the value `"Hello World"`